katryo/MiniBond/README.md

 }
 ```

 1. Create `count` that is an `EventProducer` with the argument `0`.
-This integer is what you want to observe the change.
+This integer is what you want to observe the change and set to `count.value`.
+In other words, `count.value == 0`
-2. Create `countObservable` with the closure that increases the count.
+2. Create `countObservable` with the closure that changes the label with the number of `self.count.value`.
 3. Bind to the `count` with the `countObservable` by `countObservable.bindTo(count)`.
-4. Then, when `EventProducer`'s value object changes, the closure is called.
+4. Then, when `EventProducer`'s `value` object changes, the closure is called.

-Then, when `count`'s value is changed, the closure;
+In the example, when `buttonPushed` is called, the number of `self.count.value` is increased, so the closure

 ```
 { [unowned self] eventProducer in